• Skip to main content

 First, you can’t assume an increase in revenues leads to increased profits.
 Sometimes an increase in revenues has no effect or a negative effect on profits.

-If a business has to discount its goods and services like many are in this tight economic climate, that squeezes gross margin, and profits can turn negative.
+If a business has to discount its goods and services, like many are in this tight economic climate, that squeezes gross margin and profits can turn negative.

 Revenues are top line.
-Profits are the bottom line after all expenses.
+Profits are bottom line after all expenses.
+They are NOT the same.

 Small Businesses Sacrifice More for Employees